 Italian Fine Nappa Leather

-We use only fine Nappa Leather from Italy for all our leather sofa.
+We use fine Nappa Leather from Italy for all our leather sofa.

-While leather, in general, can have different treatments are done that alters its surface, Nappa Leather usually has a natural, high-quality, uncorrected grain surface.
+While leather, in general, can have different treatments done that alters its surface, Nappa Leather has a natural and uncorrected grain surface.

 How Nappa Leather is Made

 Taken from the top (outer) layer of the hide, full-grain leather develops a natural polish with age and use.
 Generally, only the hair is removed on full-grain leathers so that the grain has densely packed fibers that are finer.